-Make breakfast simple and only offer a few choices like 2 cereals or try oatmeal and yogurt.
+Make breakfast simple and only offer a few choices like 2 kinds of cereal or try oatmeal and yogurt.
 The more choices offered, the longer breakfast will take.
-We also usually require that everyone get dressed and be ready first, then eat breakfast.
+We also usually require that everyone gets dressed and be ready first, then eat breakfast.
 This way, even if they eat breakfast slow, they are still ready to go.
 Sometimes, I still have to remind them to stay focused and eat.

 Recommended for you: How to get your kids to school on-time every day

 Give Yourself Margin Time

 Life happens.
 It always seems to happen to me in the morning when I am rushed and stressed trying to get the kids to school on time.
 The best way to allow for all the little things that will go wrong is to give yourself some margin time each day.

 By just adding 10-15 minutes to your morning routine, you will be able to handle most situations that happen in the morning that ruin your schedule and make you late.

 Smart Mom Smart Mornings – 30-Day Success Plan

 Changing our morning routine means changing our habits.
 Smart Mom Smart Mornings gives you a 30-day plan to transform your morning chaos into a calm and successful morning.

 I haven’t always been a morning person.
 I would say that for most of my life I slept in too late and pushed the snooze button too many times and my days usually started in a panicked mess.
 But as I started making the changes in Smart Mom Smart Mornings I was able to get more done and be more successful in the morning hours and you can do it too.